PramodKumarYadav/WebdriverCI/readme.md

 - Scale any service as `docker service scale grid_chrome=5` or/and `docker service scale grid_firefox=3`
 - Check if grid scaled: http://localhost:4444/grid/console
 - list stack with `docker stack ls`
+- Now to run tests
+  - (for now- I will provide a better way soon), First go to the Driver class and uncomment the driver you want to select for running (from line 56 - grid)
+  - say you want: *ChromeOptions options = new ChromeOptions();* [uncomment this line and comment other driver types in this if block (grid)]
   - Now you can go to your command line (local/CI) and run tests on grid using:
   - PS D:\WebdriverCI> `mvn clean test -Dbrowser=grid`
 - Stop stack with `docker stack rm grid`
 - Note: If you get errors in containes and you are not able to do another mvn clean test,
   - then remove stack (with `docker stack rm grid`),